 Other terms for fiber are bulk and roughage.
 We need a certain amount of it to keep our digestive systems running smoothly.
 More recently fiber is being used as a word for anything you might eat that provides bulk to the stool and is not digested.

 There are two main categories of fiber, soluble and insoluble.
 Soluble fiber partially dissolves in water, insoluble fiber does not.

 Soluble fiber is also called viscous fiber, and is found in foods such as oatmeal, okra, or legumes, such as garbanzo beans.
 It can be helpful in treating IBS symptoms, especially constipation and diarrhea.

 Soluble fiber forms a thick gel that helps to properly form the stool in the digestive tract and move it through the bowel.
 It also adds bulk to the stool.
 Because it slows the stool’s transit time, it helps to prevent diarrhea.
 Soluble fiber also prevents constipation, because the colon becomes filled with gel, as opposed to being clenched tightly around dry, hard stools.
 Basically, fiber moves bulk through the intestines and helps to balance the acidity level in the intestines.
-It is also helps to keep healthy the good bacteria that live in your digestive tract.
+It also helps to keep healthy the good bacteria that live in your digestive tract.

 Insoluble fiber is more of a “scratchy” fiber; it adds bulk to the stool.
 A good example of insoluble fiber is celery.